Skip to main content

 Client satisfaction KPIs can include:

-• Total number of positive (public) client reviews
+• Total number of positive (public) client reviews: Public reviews not only reflect satisfaction but also influence potential clients who are researching your firm.

 Lastly, you’ll want to know how well your marketing efforts are performing.
 Marketing KPIs for law firms showcase where your firm’s money is well spent.